mn518448/mansi-singh-tutorials-csci5709/README.md

 - The code in [ITNEXT](https://itnext.io/how-to-deploy-angular-application-to-heroku-1d56e09c5147) was implemented by Olutunmbi Banto
 - [ITNEXT](https://itnext.io/how-to-deploy-angular-application-to-heroku-1d56e09c5147)'s Code was used to refer how to deploy front end application on Heroku and also to understand the role of server.js file.
-- [ITNEXT](https://itnext.io/how-to-deploy-angular-application-to-heroku-1d56e09c5147)'s Code was modified by Group12-S21.
+- [ITNEXT](https://itnext.io/how-to-deploy-angular-application-to-heroku-1d56e09c5147)'s Code was modified by Mansi Singh.

 ### package.json